IntegriaNusaPrimera/workspace-icons/README.md

 # workspace-icons
-icons for workspace sidebar menu (copy the word and paste to the workspace setting) it is taken from the file: frappe/frappe/public/icons/timeless/symbol-defs.svg
+Icons for workspace sidebar menu (copy the word and paste to the workspace setting).
+It is taken from [frappe/frappe/public/icons/timeless/symbol-defs.svg]

 ```
 resting